bigomics/omicsplayground/README.rst

 Omics Playground: Explore Omics Data Freely
 ================================================================================

-The Omics Playground is a comprehensive self-service platform platform for visualization, analytics and exploration of Big Omics Data.
+Omics Playground is a comprehensive self-service platform platform for visualization, analytics and exploration of Big Omics Data.
 It allows users to apply a multitude of state-of-the-art analysis tools to their own data to explore and discover underlying biology in a short time.

 The platform offers a unique combination of features that distinguishes it from the other analytics platforms currently available.